emera86/SASmanual-MkDocs/SASmanual/docs/sql/joins.md

 quit;
 ```

-In a full outer join, the order of the tables affects the order of the columns in the result set.
+In a full outer join, the **order of the tables affects the order of the columns in the result set**.
 The columns from the left table appear before the columns from the right table.

 Outer joins can only process two tables at a time.
 However, you can stack multiple outer joins in a single query.